 Course Description: Analysis and discussion of culturally and socially significant topics and/or scholarly engagement with significant theories or methodologies in English Studies not covered by other courses.
 Course topic varies.
 Topics may cover but are not limited to composition studies, rhetoric, language studies, linguistics, sociolinguistics, and international English.
-May be taken up to two times for credit with different topics.
+May be repeated once for credit with change of topic.
 Prerequisite(s): ENG 108 or ENG 112.

-ENG 352 Literature in English: Beginnings to 1500 Credits: 3
+ENG 352 Literature in English: Beginnings to 1500 Credits: 3 Typically Offered: Fall (even-numbered years).